 He said yes and we ended up working together for a little over two years.
 My inklings were right on the money — I enjoyed working with him, I learned a ton and the regular paycheck was great!
 Although we’re not working together currently, even to this day we’re still in contact.

 The “takeaway” is that I spotted an opportunity and pitched myself as the solution.
 In other words, I essentially created an opportunity.
 And when it comes to VA work (or anything, really!), opportunity really is all around you!

-Side Note: VA Foundations, our flagship course (formerly called 30 Days or Less to Virtual Assistant Success) included in The #FullyBookedVA System, goes into much greater detail on these steps.
-It’s a systematic, step-by-step virtual assistant training that walks you through 12 modules, 85+ lessons and over 145 minutes of video (with more being added on a regular basis!).
+Side Note: My course, VA Foundations, (formerly called 30 Days or Less to Virtual Assistant Success) included in The #FullyBookedVA System, goes into much greater detail on these steps.
+It’s a systematic, step-by-step walkthrough across 12 modules, 85+ lessons and over 145 minutes of video (with more being added on a regular basis!).

 One thing to keep in mind as you read through these is that your objective is to start promoting and pitching your services as quickly as possible.
 Acquiring clients and generating revenue should always be at the top of your priority list.

 1. Choose Your Business Structure